EIPStackGroup/OpENer/README.md

 * gcc
 * make
 * binutils
-* the development library of libcap (libcap-dev or equivalient)

 for normal building.
 These should be installed on most Linux installations and are part of the development packages of Cygwin.